samad001z/Focusly.github.io/README.md

 Protected routes are secured using Firebase ID token verification.

-UI is responsive and mobile-friendly.
+UI is responsive and works on both mobile and desktop.

+✅ Submission Checklist

+Before submitting, make sure:

+Your GitHub repository link is public and working

+This README clearly explains what you built

+Any live demo links (if provided) are accessible